-- Bugatti doesn't seem to be the easiest motoring company to content, as shown in their rumored project called the SuperVeyron; it's 250 kilograms lighter and has scaled up the firepower from 1200 to 1600 horsepower and can go from 0-60 in 1.8 seconds and they're planning to take it all the way up to a top speed of 280 miles per hour.
+- Bugatti doesn't seem to be the easiest motoring company to satisfy, as shown in their rumored project called the SuperVeyron; it's 250 kilograms lighter and has scaled up the firepower from 1200 to 1600 horsepower and can go from 0-60 in 1.8 seconds and they're planning to take it all the way up to a top speed of 280 miles per hour.
 You'd think that at some point even Bugatti will have to call it quits but clearly that point hasn't been reached yet.

-- The Mclaren F1 , it may not hold the title of fastest production car anymore, but who cares? its still one of the prettiest, and coolest cars ever to exist (plus the driver seat is in the middle, with a passenger seat on either side, that's one more person you can carry in it when compared to other sports/super cars)
+- The McLaren F1.
+It may not hold the title of fastest production car anymore, but who cares?
+It's still one of the prettiest, and coolest cars ever to exist (plus the driver seat is in the middle, with a passenger seat on either side, that's one more person you can carry in it when compared to other sports/super cars)

 - Actually, it still holds the title of fastest naturally aspirated car, as the Bugatti Veyron, Konigsegg CCR and SCC Ultimate Aero TT exploit forced induction (turbochargers and superchargers) to reach their top speeds.